-5.3.14 AFCD have no objection to reduce the monitoring frequency from monthly to quarterly until the end of the construction phase.
-According to the additional three months coral monitoring at Site B2, Site C and Control Site (Apr to June 06) due to the coral damage incident happened on 26th Mar 06, no exceedance was recorded on corals.
-The quarterly coral monitoring will be resumed at September 2006.
+5.3.12 AFCD have no objection to reduce the monitoring frequency from monthly to quarterly until the end of the construction phase.
+According to the additional three months coral monitoring at Site B2, Site C and Control Site (Apr to June 06) due to the coral damage incident happened on 26th March 06, no exceedance was recorded on corals.
 To avoid similar incident from occurring again and as an additional measure to protect the corals along the shore, diving inspection by coral specialist is suggested during the period of demolition of the temporary barging point.